rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

 expected output:
 <img src="images/ocp-svc.png">

-Expose the service so that Git is able to connect to the event listener.
+Expose the service so that Git is able to connect to the event listener.<br>
 *Note - since this is public cluster, we can simply use the included OpenShift Ingress Controller as it is exposed to the Internet.
 For a private cluster, you can follow the same process as we did above in exposing the minesweeper application with Front Door!

 To get the url of the Event Listener Route that we just created, run the following command: